Description

 |---|---|

-| Allergy history | Review known reactions to peptides or excipients. |
+| Allergy history | Review prior reactions to peptides or excipients. |

-| Route-specific risks | Match counseling to the listed product form. |
+| Route-specific risks | Match counseling and monitoring to the supplied form. |

-| Concurrent therapies | Check medicines, supplements, and neurologic treatments. |
+| Concurrent therapies | Assess medicines, supplements, and neurologic treatments. |

-| Baseline status | Document relevant symptoms before treatment. |
+| Baseline status | Document relevant symptoms before use. |

 Authoritative Sources